Security and encryption in Privatemode

 Privatemode protects your data end-to-end

 In Privatemode, your data is processed in a shielded environment.
-This environment is created with the help of a hardware-based technology called confidential computing, which—among other mechanisms—keeps your data encrypted even during processing in main memory.
+This environment is created with the help of a hardware-based technology called confidential computing, which keeps your data encrypted even during processing in main memory.
+The technology also makes it possible to verify the integrity of the environment from afar.

 Finally, you can process even your sensitive data with AI.